bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 ### Module invalidation

-Just before HMR propagation, we eagerly invalidate the final array of updated modules and its importers recursively.
+Next, we eagerly invalidate the final array of updated modules and its importers recursively.
 Each modules' transformed code will be removed, and an invalidation timestamp will be attached to it.
 The timestamp will be used to fetch the new modules on the client-side on the next request.

 ### HMR propagation